yenshih/redux-awaiter/README.md

 const takeAllOf: <P = {}, M = {}>(patterns: Pattern<P, M>[]) => Promise<Action<P, M>[]>;
 ```

-`takeAllOf` receives an array of patterns as its single argument, and returns a Promise which contains an array of actions correspond to patterns.
+`takeAllOf` receives an array of patterns as its single argument, and returns a Promise which contains an array of actions corresponding to patterns.

 Internally, `takeAllOf(patterns)` is the same with `Promise.all(patterns.map(take))`.